 If the water from your water heater appears discolored, there is a strong chance that your water heater is rusting on the inside, which could cause a leak and contaminated water.

 Knocking or booming sounds coming from your water heater can be a indication that residue has built up on the foundation of the system.
 This means that your water heating system will be less efficient and will demand more gas or electricity to heat your water, causing hefty heating bills.
 In addition, the extra effort required to heat your water could cause more damage to your system, leading to cracks and leaks.

 A Noticeable Leak

 The most prevalent cause of failure of residential water heaters is a leak from the tank.
 If you see water around your tank, you presumably have a leak.
-And if your water heater resides in your attic or above the first floor, the risk for catastrophic damage increases.
+And if your water heater resides in your attic or above the first floor, the risk for catastrophic damage rises.
 If you notice your water heater is leaking, call the experts immediately.
 Even a minor leak can expand fast and cause significant damage to your home.

 Not Enough Hot Water Available

 If you’re getting zero, or very little, hot water out of your tap, the culprit could be the pilot light on your water heater unit.
-If you’re not familiar with how to investigate the pilot light, call in the experts to manage the problem.
+If you’re not familiar with how to investigate the pilot light, call in the experts to handle the problem.